pytroll/image-comparison-tests/README.md

 ### Nginx:
 - check for errors `sudo cat /var/log/nginx/error.log`
 - check the access history at `sudo cat /var/log/nginx/access.log`
-- make changes using `sudo nano /etc/nginx/sites-available/bildabgleich` (also change this in `ansible\templates\nginx\sites-available\bildabgleich` once you are satisfied with the new configuration)
+- make changes using `sudo nano /etc/nginx/sites-available/image-comparison` (also change this in `ansible/templates/nginx/sites-available/image-comparison` once you are satisfied with the new configuration)
 - update the configuration using `sudo systemctl reload nginx`

 ### Certificate:
 - check the status of the certbot certificate using `sudo certbot certificates`
-- renew the certificate manually using `sudo certbot --nginx -d pytroll-image-test-dev.int-pytroll-development.s.ewcloud.host --debug`
+- renew the certificate manually using `sudo certbot --nginx -d image-test.int-pytroll-development.s.ewcloud.host --debug`
 - check logs `sudo cat /var/log/letsencrypt/letsencrypt.log`